-- (1) Severance upon a Change of Control for Mr. Beebe equals severance pay in lump-sum, an amount equal to three times the average of the aggregate annual compensation paid during our three fiscal years immediately preceding the Change of Control. - (2) Represents the intrinsic value of stock grants based on our closing stock price of \$7.14 per share on August 26, 2011, the last trading day of Fiscal 2011. - (3) Stock grants under the 2004 Plan provide for acceleration of unvested Common Stock in the event of a Change of Control, retirement, death or disability. - 4) As of August 27, 2011, Mr. Beebe is of retirement age. - (5) This plan was frozen as of 2001.
-This amount reflects the total of the 15 years of payout based on the Normal Retirement Benefit, plus a 6% per year crediting rate established by the Board which is applied to each year worked past age 65.
-See "Deferred Compensation Plan (1981)." - (6) Represents estimated Annual Income Option reflecting 15 years of payout as of August 2011 for the Supplemental Executive Retirement Plan (frozen program).
-The Normal Retirement Benefit stated in the Participation Agreement shall be increased by 5% for each full year of continuous service performed by the Participant for the Company after the Normal Retirement Date. - (7) Represents market value balance as of August 26, 2011 for the Executive Share Option Program reduced by the exercise price (frozen program). - (8) Represents market value balance as of August 26, 2011.
+- (1) As of August 25, 2012, Mr. Beebe had retired. - (2) Represents the annual incentive eligibility pursuant to the Officers Incentive Compensation Plan. - (3) This plan was frozen in 2001.
+This amount reflects the total of the 15 years of payout based on the Normal Retirement Benefit, plus a 6% per year crediting rate - established by the Board which is applied to each year worked past age 65.
+See "Deferred Compensation Plan (1981)." - (4) Represents estimated Annual Income Option reflecting 15 years of payout as of August 2012 for the Supplemental Executive Retirement Plan (frozen program).
+The Normal Retirement Benefit stated in the Participation Agreement shall be increased by 5% for each full year of continuous service performed by the Participant for the Company after the Normal Retirement Date. - (5) Represents market value balance as of August 24, 2012 for the Executive Share Option Program reduced by the exercise price (frozen program). - (6) Represents market value balance as of August 24, 2012.